Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 A Post-Graduation Work Permit (PGWP) is a special type of work permit in Canada that lets international students stay and work in Canada after you complete your program of studies from an eligible program at a Canadian post-secondary institution.

-The PGWP gives you the chance to gain valuable Canadian work experience once your studies are finished.
-This experience can help international students like you develop your career and potentially qualify for permanent residence (PR) through programs like Express Entry or a Provincial Nominee Program (PNP).
-Many international undergraduate students and graduate students use the PGWP as a stepping stone to build their career and settle in Canada permanently.
+It gives you the chance to gain valuable Canadian work experience once your studies are finished.
+This experience can help you develop your career and potentially qualify for permanent residence (PR) through programs like Express Entry or a Provincial Nominee Program (PNP).
+Many international undergraduate students and graduate students use the this as a stepping stone to transition from the study permit and to build their career and settle in Canada permanently.

 The post graduation work permit is an open work permit, which means you don’t need a job offer to apply.
 Your work permit, once approved, is not tied to any employer or any job.
 You can work for any employer, in any location, and in most types of jobs.
 You can change jobs as often as you like without needing to update your permit.
-You can also work in more than one job at a time, or start your own business (self-employment on an open work permit is not recommended if you want to obtain Permanent Residence).
+You can also work in more than one job at a time, or start your own business; however, self-employment on an open work permit is not recommended if you want to obtain Permanent Residence.

 Note that in 2024 & 2025, the IRCC announced several changes related to post grad work permits, including language proficiency requirements for PGWP and field of study requirements for PGWP